Revocable Living Trust

-- Immediate Tax Benefit: Since you retain the right to use and enjoy the property, in the eyes of tax authorities, it remains your taxable property.
+- Immediate tax benefit: Since you retain the right to use and enjoy the property, in the eyes of tax authorities, it remains your taxable property.
 If you receive income from the trust, you must report the income on your tax return.

-- Cost Savings: Revocable Living trusts can be expensive to set up, plus there are annual maintenance fees.
+- Cost savings: Revocable living trusts can be expensive to set up, plus there are annual maintenance fees.
 There may be some cost savings by eliminating probate costs and other incidental fees.

-Free Attorney Review of Your Trust Plans
+Attorney Review of Your Trust Plans

-Proper planning makes it easier for your loved ones to carry out your wishes once you're gone.
+Proper planning makes it easier for your loved ones to fulfill your wishes once you're gone.
 It can also help avoid arguments among those you leave behind.
-Revocable living trusts are a useful part of many estate plans but they’re not for everyone.
+Revocable living trusts are valuable to many estate plans but are not for everyone.

 When planning for your future, it's crucial to obtain legal advice from an attorney familiar with the laws of your state.
 When you speak with an experienced estate planning attorney to discuss your situation, you can learn which estate planning options are best for you.